FeatureBaseDB/featurebase-docs/docs/cloud/cloud-databases/cloud-db-versions.md

 * [Create a FeatureBase database](/docs/cloud/cloud-databases/cloud-db-create-custom)

 {: .note}
-If a database's version is "Unknown" then it has failed to respond to a version query.\
-[Learn more about unknown database versions](/docs/cloud/cloud-troubleshooting/issue-cloud-version-unknown)
+"Unknown" version information indicates a failed version query [Learn more about unknown database versions](/docs/cloud/cloud-troubleshooting/issue-cloud-version-unknown)

 ## Find database version in list of databases
-1. Select databases on the sidebar
+* Select databases on the sidebar
-2. View your database's version under the version column
+* View your database's version under the version column

 ## Find database version in database summary
 1. Select databases on the sidebar